j0ly/FirstProject/REPORT.md

 # The Report

-This project is done with PHP in a LAMP environment.<br> See https://github.com/j0ly/firstproject/blob/master/README.md for installation instructions.
+This project is done with PHP in a LAMP environment.<br> Whats required:

+1. Windows, OS X or Linux as the host
+2. OWASP ZAP
+3. Firefox and the Advanced Cookie Manager add-on
+4. VirtualBox
+5. Debian as a virtual machine

+See https://github.com/j0ly/firstproject/blob/master/README.md for installation instructions.

 There are more problems with this code besides those which I have mentioned and provided a fix for here below.
 And regarding the suggested fixes, I know that there are many things that could be done to further improve the security.
 But I had to draw the line somewhere.
 The task was to have at least 5 OWASP Top Ten vulnerabilies, and to provide a fix for them, which I think I have done.